gvre/bash-hack-session/README.md

 ```
 function myfunc {
-    # x is only visible to this fucntion
+    # x is only visible to this function
     local x="test"
 }
 ```